 Investing in international bonds exposes you to a different country’s rules, regulations, currency and interest rates.

-As such, these assets are ideal for investors who want to diversify their portfolio but don’t want to learn about a lot of different asset classes; you can invest in international bonds from countries around the world and still spread your investment risk.
+As such, these assets are ideal for investors who want to diversify their portfolio but don’t want to learn about a lot of different asset classes; you can invest in international bonds issued by different countries around the world to spread your investment risk.

-As noted in other editions of the Asset Focus Series, bonds are a great tool to leverage the power of compound interest as part of a diversified portfolio of investments that pay monthly income.
+As noted in other editions of the Asset Focus Series, bonds are a great tool to leverage the power of compound interest as part of a diversified portfolio.

 However, you’ll still have to research the foreign bond market that you’re investing in and keep an eye on developments to make sure that your money remains safe.